-INED researchers tell us about impacts of lockdown at different ages and life periods
+INED researchers tell us about impacts of the first lockdown at different ages and life periods

 Reading time: 3 minutes

 The first lockdown in France put people’s housing, employment, and income conditions as well as their family relations and their methods of balancing family and work life to the test.
 In Spring 2020 INED took part in the following three internet surveys using representative samples of the French population:

 - Coconel, based on responses from approximately 2,000 adults rapidly selected using the quota method;

 - Sapris-Enfant, which collected information on nearly 6,000 9-year-old children already participating in the ELFE/Epipage2 cohort surveys co-conducted by INED and INSERM;

 - Epi-COV, a public statistics survey to which 135,000 persons drawn from INSEE files responded; INED wrote the sociodemographic questions for this survey, which in some cases were asked over the phone.

 INED researchers present some of the survey findings on how lockdown affected older persons, the most vulnerable to infection, and adults and children, not as directly impacted.

 For older persons, did neighborly solidarity increase during lockdown or did they instead feeling increasingly isolated during that period? *

 Question answered by INED researchers Joanie Cayouette-Remblière and Anne Lambert: